I have a black cat called Driver. He’s cute enough to be eating takeaway butter chicken on a Friday, but some dark fuckery is afoot with this thing.

 For the most part, Driver and I are staying out of each other’s hair.
 But back then, slinking forward from the 2020 deconstruction of my soul, I often whispered into the emptiness where my inner being used to carouse, “A cat, just a tiny one, friend, is the crutch you will allow yourself to lean on.
 Only until you get back on your feet of course and through the depressing sauce of dating in your early 40s.
 Then you release the love sponge into the world.
 Salute.”

 These days, I’m still carrying around the corpse of bygone relationship which makes me a toxic +1.
 Regular crazy, you make do with, but I don’t have the patience to look after a feline tooth and claw psychotic.
 You had to have been there, in the dust of this nihilistic swan song.
 Grab a toothbrush and unearth the fossils from the pile of your own resentment.
 There is a beautiful and pernicious lesson to be embraced… with an unflinching hug… that goes on for a little too long – we all have our problems.
 But this little guy, he has something heavy about him even I can’t espouse.
 The dismal burden he might be lugging around, the devil himself closed the book on – in cold sweat and then hid the book under a pillow.
 But Driver says, I’m in trouble.
 Ha.
-Which goes to show that he is truly a good few light-footed, fuzzy steps further down the scary stairway that is leading him to the dark basement of my totem’s subconscious.
+Which goes to show that he truly is a good few light-footed, fuzzy steps further down the scary stairway that is leading him to the dark basement of my totem’s subconscious.
 Everybody makes their own fate – when it’s dark at least.
 Which is a long roundabout way of saying, I tried to help, but.